jonluca/blog/about.md

 title: About
 ---

 This is a collection of short stories or thoughts that I didn't necessarily think needed to be full blown articles.
-More personal and opinionated and less objective than my freeCodeCamp/Hackernoon/Medium articles.
+More personal and opinionated and less objective than my publicized articles.

+I also write for HackerNoon and freeCodeCamp on Medium, [here](https://medium.com/@jonluca).

-You can return to the main site, or read more about me, [here](https://jonlu.ca).
+You can return to the main site [here](https://jonlu.ca).